bunnypro/vue-type-ssr-boilerplate/README.md

 ## Notice !

-I'm not creating Tests yet and some dependencies is not in production ready (eg. some webpack@4.x plugins is still in beta), so don't use at production or use at your own risk.
+I'm not providing support for Tests yet and some dependencies is not in production ready (eg. some webpack@4.x plugins is still in beta), so don't use at production or use at your own risk.

 ## Getting Started